Maria Stella

 Maria Stella Wynn, Lady Newborough (later Baroness Ungern-Sternberg; née Chiappini; 16 April 1773 – 23 December 1843) was an Italian-born memoirist, the self-styled legitimate daughter of Louis Philippe II, Duke of Orléans.
 She was the second wife of the Welsh peer Thomas Wynn, 1st Baron Newborough, after whose death she married the Estonian Baron Heinrich George Eduard von Ungern-Sternberg.

-According to her, King Louis Philippe I was not the son of Philippe, Duke of Orléans, but a suppositious child, his father being one Lorenzo Chiappini, a constable at the village of Modigliana in Emilia Romagna.
-The story is that the Duke and Duchess of Orléans, travelling under the incognito of Comte and Comtesse de Joinville, were at this village on 16 April 1773, when the duchess gave birth to a daughter; and that the duke, desiring a son in order to prevent the rich Penthièvre inheritance from reverting to his wife's relations in the event of her death, bribed the Chiappinis to substitute their newborn male child for his own.
+According to her, King Louis Philippe I was not the son of Philippe, Duke of Orléans, but a supposititious child, his father being one Lorenzo Chiappini, a constable at the town of Modigliana in Emilia Romagna.
+The story is that the Duke and Duchess of Orléans, travelling under the incognito of Comte and Comtesse de Joinville, were at this town on 16 April 1773, when the duchess gave birth to a daughter; and that the duke, desiring a son in order to prevent the rich Penthièvre inheritance from reverting to his wife's relations in the event of her death, bribed the Chiappinis to substitute their newborn male child for his own.

 Life

-Maria Stella Petronilla Chiappini was born to an ordinary Italian family in 1773, in a small village called Modigliana, near Forlì.
+Maria Stella Petronilla Chiappini was born to an ordinary Italian family in 1773, in a small town (later city) of the Grand Duchy of Tuscany called Modigliana, near Forlì.
 According to Maria's autobiography, she was treated poorly by her mother as a child, while her brothers and sisters gained all the attention.
-Years later after the death of her father, who had sent her a letter confessing that he was indeed not her biological father, she understood the treatment that she had been given by her mother and Countess Camilla Borghi's kindness towards her.
+Years later, after the death of her father, who had sent her a letter confessing that he was indeed not her biological father, she understood the treatment that she had been given by her mother and Countess Camilla Borghi's kindness towards her.

 Maria Stella, the supposed daughter of Chiappini, went on the stage at Florence, where her putative parents had settled.
-There, on 10 October 1786 at the age of thirteen, she became the wife of the Thomas Wynn, 1st Baron Newborough.
+There, on 10 October 1786 at the age of thirteen, she became the wife of Thomas Wynn, 1st Baron Newborough.
 The couple had two sons: